Posts Tagged ‘e-mail’

 First of all, it is not possible to name the different screens.
 So while it is possible to congregate all of your games onto a particular screen, there is no way to name this screen and jump instantly to it.

 Second, whenever you update an application to its next revision (and at this early stage, this happens a lot) the icon will jump back to the earliest possible spot.
 This means that when you do an update, the icon forgets where you first put it (as in the games screen described above) and sticks it on the very first screen of the phone.
 If there are no more open spots on that first screen, it puts it on the second screen (and so on).
-This makes it tedious to reorganize your as work out bugs in their early versions.
+This makes it tedious to reorganize your applications as developers work out bugs in their early versions.

 RANT!
 Long statements in instant messages that are broken up

 A lot of us use instant messaging (IM) in our private and professional lives.
-It is a convenient and quick way to talk to others without the formality and delay of .
+It is a convenient and quick way to talk to others without the formality and delay of email.
 A new jargon has been created to talk in this medium and emoticons are often used to express feelings and emphasis.

 You can tell a lot about someone by reading their instant messages.
 The biggest thing you can tell to see if someone is just plain clueless is if they send you messages like this: